alexl4123/newground/README.md

 ---

+# Acknowledgements

+## Relevant Papers

+1. V. Besin, M. Hecher, and S. Woltran, “Body-decoupled grounding via solving: A novel approach on the ASP bottleneck”, in IJCAI22, 2022, pp. 2546–2552.
+DOI: 10.24963/ijcai.2022/353.
+2. A. G. Beiser, M. Hecher, K. Unalan, and S. Woltran, “Bypassing the ASP bottleneck: Hybrid grounding by splitting and rewriting”, in IJCAI24, 2024, pp. 3250–3258.
+DOI: 10.24963/ijcai.2024/360.

+## Relevant Theses

+1. V. Besin, “A novel method for grounding in answer-set programming”, Master’s Thesis, TUWien, 2023.
+2. K. Unalan, “Body-decoupled grounding in normal answer set programs”, Bachelor’s Thesis, TUWien, 2022.
+3. A. G. Beiser, “Body-decoupled Grounding for Answer Set Programming extended with Aggregates”, Bachelor’s Thesis, TUWien, 2023.
+4. A. G. Beiser, "Novel Techniques for Circumventing the ASP Bottleneck", Master's Thesis, TUWien, 2025.

-## Acknowledgments
+## Earlier Versions

-I developed this software as part of my Master's Thesis, see [thesis](https://beiser.eu) for details.

-# Earlier Versions: Newground and NaGG

 NaGG is a specialized version of [Newground](https://github.com/alexl4123/newground).
-For details and general information see the [documentation](https://www.dbai.tuwien.ac.at/proj/hypar/newground/index.html) page of Newground, or the respective documentation folder.
+For details and general information about the earlier prototype see the [documentation](https://www.dbai.tuwien.ac.at/proj/hypar/newground/index.html) page of Newground, or the respective documentation folder.